 I’ll let you in on my secret tool for knowing exactly what time sunset will come…weeks, months, or even years in advance.

 Of course, none of these rules are set in stone.
-If you’ve already decided on your Ceremony time, and you’re now worried that it’s too two hours too early, don’t panic!
+If you’ve already decided on your Ceremony time and it’s too late to change it, don’t panic!
 There are always ways to rework your timeline to ensure you get those golden hour portraits you’ve been dreaming of.

-If your post-Ceremony portraits are scheduled at 5:00pm in the June, for example, instead you could sneak away from your Reception for 10 minutes for some bride & groom portraits at sunset.
+If your post-Ceremony portraits are scheduled at 5:00pm in the June when the sun sets at 8:30pm, you could sneak away from your Reception for 10 minutes for some bride & groom portraits at sunset.

-These same guidelines apply to engagement and bridal sessions!
-So next time I suggest a very specific time to begin your session, you’ll know why!
+Oh, and by the way… These same guidelines apply to engagement and bridal sessions!
+So when I suggest a very specific time to begin your session, you’ll know why!